Combe Martin in 1902

 Combe Martin Industrial History

-…Ilfracombe, Lynton and Lynmouth (ibid).
-The fertile gardens surrounding the Valley, many of them watered by the River Umber, were especially renowned for their strawberries…
+…the Valley, many of them watered by the River Umber, were especially renowned for their strawberries and gooseberries.
+Combe Martin played a significant role in the food in…

 Introduction to Combe Martin